 Emergency Notification Service

-In the event of any threat of potential harm to students, faculty, staff, and/or campus facilities, Carthage Security would activate the College’s emergency notification system, or ENS.
+In the event of any threat of potential harm to students, faculty, staff, and/or campus facilities, the Office of Public Safety would activate the College’s emergency notification system, or ENS.
 The ENS sends campus alerts to students, faculty, and staff by text message, email message, secondary email message, cell phone call, and secondary/home phone call.

 Read more about Carthage’s emergency notification system